 What felt like forever was only a few minutes and I stared at the back of the seat in front of me, scanning for some engineering way to hold my phone.
 I reached into the depths of my brain where visualizations started spinning around my head like an episode of “The Good Doctor”, I pictured any way possible to secure my phone.
 Even if it was only for the next fifteen minutes; long enough, to down one of these boxes.

 This experience really got me thinking, there are thousands of phone holders for cars - what about aircraft?
 Over the following days, I started looking for a holder on Amazon and Google.
-There were a few, but I kept my recently flight experience in mind as I started ruling in or out designs before making a purchase.
+There were a few, but I kept my recent flight experience in mind as I started ruling out designs before making a purchase.

 A couple that I considered were like the mangled magazine that I left behind; it was a flat, moldable shelf that you would lock into a tray, a clamping system, or even a clear zipper lock bag “life hack”.
-Each of these methods required that travelers lost the use of their tray system, was bulky or simply seemed seriously inconvenient.
-What I really wanted was something that was easy to use, adjustable, multi-purpose, and above all something that would secure my phone.
+Each of these methods required that I lost the use of my tray system, was bulky or simply seemed seriously inconvenient.
+What I really wanted was something that was easy to use, adjustable, adaptable, and above all something that would secure my phone.
 I mean, they're not getting cheaper right?!

 I have never designed a product before nor have I ever marketing one, so the thought of coming up with my own concept was scary.
 Something inside of me wouldn't let it go; I kept drawing up different concepts, and before I knew it, I was ordering 3d printed versions of it for testing.
 I traveled a lot so I was able to see my product fail often, each failure led to an improvement.
 I had concepts that required magnets or some complex folding to make it work properly.
 After a period of months, I finally found a design that would work to my satisfaction.
 I named it the VuWing Flex, since it was the first version that, well... was flexible, but it relies on its wing for stabilization and quite cleverly, airplanes have wings… and it is the primary use case.

-Today, it's never an issue.
+Today, it is never an issue.
 Every flight, regardless of accommodations and service offerings on board, I have VuWing tucked somewhere in my carry-on, ready for use.
 I now call the VuWing, "The Perfect Travel Phone Holder" and I hope someday, you will too.